+"I am keeping my life balanced so I don't overload myself or my family.
+I'm unable to take new commitments at this time."
+(You are considering your needs and the needs of others around you.)

-- "I've got too much on my plate right now, and I don't have the time it would take to do a good job on that project."
-(You are being responsible and don't want to take on a job if you don't have enough time to put into it.) - "I can only work on one project at a time.
+"I've got too much on my plate right now, and I don't have the time it would take to do a good job on that project."
+(You are being responsible and don't want to take on a job if you don't have enough time and energy to do it well.)

+"I can only work on one project at a time.
 Check back with me at a later date and I'll let you know if I'm available."
-(You are protecting your mental bandwidth.) - "I'm not the right person for that job.
+(You are protecting your mental bandwidth.)

+"I'm not the right person for that job.
 Someone else is more suited to that position."
-(Taking on something that you aren't suited for means you are taking that position away from someone else who was meant to do it!
-Leave the space open so the right person can find it.) - "I'm unable to work in that area because that's not where God is calling me to work in this season of life."
-(You know your purpose and you are making sure you have the time and energy to put into it.) - "As much as I would love to do that, taking on that position would take time away from the things that God has called me to be involved in right now."
-(You are protecting your time and energy so you can do what God has called you to do.) - "I can't give you an answer right now.
+(Taking on something that you aren't suited for means you are taking that position away from someone else who was meant to do it.
+Leave the space open so the right person can find it.)

+"I'm not able to take that on because that's not where God is calling me in this season of life."
+(You know your purpose and you are making sure you have the time and energy available to put into the calling that God has put on your heart.)

+"As much as I would love to do that, taking on that position would take time away from the things that God has called me to be involved in right now."
+(You are protecting your time and energy so you can do what God has called you to do.)

+"I can't give you an answer right now.
 Let me pray about it, and I will get back to you."
-(You are taking time to listen to God before you answer.)
+(You are taking time to listen to God before you answer.
+You are giving yourself time for reflection so you can give a wise and well thought out answer.)

 Are you ready to see how better boundaries can guide your decisions and help you say "no" without the guilt?
-Contact me at leslie@leslienewmancoaching.com and we'll set up a time to chat!
+Contact me at leslie@leslienewmancoaching.com and let me know, "I'd love to find out more about your workshops."